 Baritone Daniel Greco is a Twin Cities based singer, actor, voice teacher, music director, worship leader, and songwriter whose varied platforms and versatility shape the foundation for his pedagogical point of view as well as his creative output.
 He holds a Masters in Musical Theater Voice Performance & Advanced Certificate in Vocal Pedagogy from NYU Steinhardt, and a B.M. in Vocal Performance from St. Olaf College.
 He’s also a proud alum of the Wesley Balk Opera/Music-Theater Institute.

-Equal parts performer and pedagogue, Daniel has devoted much of his professional life to developing the craft of effective vocal instruction.
-In addition to giving master classes and voice clinics throughout the Midwest, he has also served as guest instructor at Grinnell College, as voice coach in residence for Twin Cities choral ensemble Magnum Chorum, and on the voice faculties of NYU Steinhardt, St. Olaf College, and McNally Smith College of Music where he taught Vocal Pedagogy and Lyric Diction in addition to applied voice.
-A student of forward thinking pedagogues Dr. Brian Gill and Jeremy Aye, Daniel's teaching style is characterized by empowering students through concrete technical tools and information-forward instruction, such that the student is able to make informed choices while navigating different genres and tuning strategies.
+Equal parts performer and pedagogue, Mr. Greco has devoted much of his professional life to developing the craft of effective vocal instruction.
+In addition to giving master classes and voice clinics throughout the Midwest, he has also served as guest instructor at Grinnell College, as voice coach in residence for Twin Cities choral ensemble Magnum Chorum, and on the voice faculties of NYU Steinhardt, St. Olaf College, and McNally Smith College of Music where he taught Vocal Pedagogy and Lyric Diction in addition to Applied Voice.
+A student of forward thinking pedagogues Dr. Brian Gill and Jeremy Aye, Mr. Greco's teaching style is characterized by empowering students through concrete technical tools and information-forward instruction, such that the student is able to make informed choices while navigating different genres and tuning strategies.
 This perspective crosses over effectively into his work as a music director.
 In addition to conducting choirs at Mercy Vineyard Church, Daniel has music directed many special events and concerts and collaborated with artists like Rachel Kurtz, Tommy K. Wesley & Entourage, and gospel legend Robert Robinson.
-Daniel has also music directed theater productions at Waconia HS, St. Olaf College, and NYU Tisch School of the Arts.
+He has also music directed theater productions at Waconia HS, St. Olaf College, and NYU Tisch School of the Arts.

 On a more personal note, Daniel is a coffee snob.
 The only thing he likes less than bad coffee is no coffee.
 He likes his family a bunch too, but doesn't get to see them as often as he'd like as they are spread out across the globe in the US, Sweden, Spain, and Lebanon.